chinasorrows1-dotcom/cybersecurity-notes/README.md

 - Important for security (sensitive info)
 - A company notebook for customers

+### GRC
+- Governance, Risk, Compliance
+- A framework used by organizations to manage security policies (Governance), identify and reduce risks (Risk) and ensure they follow laws and regulations (Compliance)
+- Rules + risks + following laws
+- Basically auditors

 ### Goals
 - Learn networking fundamentals
 - Understand Cybersecurity basics